pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 # DESCRIPTIVE STATISTICS NOTES (UDACITY CLASS)

+Prerequisite 1 for taking up the Machine Learning Course on Udacity.

 # Lesson 1-3: Intro to Research Methods.

 The 3 Factors that are always important to conduct a good research: